6.4.3.3 Media Distortion

 Public debate can be poisoned by media distortion, enabling untruths to be spread and affecting people’s understanding of politics.

-● Some stories are totally irresponsible.
-In a spectacular example of ‘fake news’ (6.4.2.6), as reported in a Guardian article How technology disrupted the truth, the Daily Mail reported that the prime minister, David Cameron, had committed an “obscene act with a dead pig’s head” – yet it subsequently admitted that it had no proof.
+Some stories are totally irresponsible.
+In a spectacular example of ‘fake news’, as reported in a Guardian article How technology disrupted the truth, the Daily Mail reported that the prime minister, David Cameron, had committed an “obscene act with a dead pig’s head” – yet it subsequently admitted that it had no proof.

-It is not easy to correct such media distortion:
+It is not easy to correct fake news

-● The legal system is too slow to provide an effective remedy against misinformation in an election campaign.
-It is expensive to bring a case for libel, and it is only worth doing if the originator of the libel has the means to pay.
+The legal system is too slow to provide an effective remedy against misinformation in an election campaign.
+And it is expensive to sue an individual or organisation for defamation (5.2.4).

 If media organisations are mostly free from censorship (as is preferable if they are to play a full part in public debate), education in critical thinking is people’s only protection against misinformation – as discussed later in this chapter (6.8.1).